 You have resolved a problem or finished a task - great work and well done!

 However, it is not DONE until you have communicated with your customer directly, and received his feedback.

-Note that it can be an Spark customer or an internal one (one of Spark employees), for whom the task was done.
+Note that it can be an Hola customer or an internal one (one of Hola employees), for whom the task was done.

 Do, don't talk